jakub-sacha/public_lectures/Data Analytics/Lab 1 - Python review/readme.md

 # Excercise 1

 ## Review of data wrangling and visualization in Python
--

-In this excercise we will familiarize ourselves with pandas, seaborn, and matplotlib package.
+In this excercise we will familiarize ourselves with pandas, and matplotlib package.

 Course of excercise: